glebson1988/flatpy/README.md

 3. **Extensibility**: can easily add new markdown elements or output formats
 4. **Well tested**: comprehensive test suite covers all functionality
 5. **Code quality**: automatic formatting and style checking
+6. **Deployment ready**: built-in support for GitHub Pages and other static hosts

 ## Result

-After running the generator, a ready-to-use static website will appear in the `public/` folder, which can be deployed on any web server or static site hosting (GitHub Pages, Netlify, Vercel, etc.).
+After running the generator, a ready-to-use static website will appear in the `docs/` folder, which can be deployed on any web server or static site hosting (GitHub Pages, Netlify, Vercel, etc.).